 Difficulty Class (DC) is something that’s used a lot.
 Whether that’s Saving Throws or Ability Checks.
 Even Armor Class is a kind of DC.
 To put it simply, a DC determines how hard something is to do.
 Whether that’s climbing a rope, evading a breath weapon, or swinging an ax, different actions have different DCs.

-To determine whether you beat a DC, you just need to roll equal to or higher than said DC.
-But determining how hard one is, is easier said than done.
+To determine whether you beat a DC, you need to roll equal to or higher than said DC.
+But choosing how hard one is, is easier said than done.
 For example, walking across a treacherous rope bridge without falling might take a DC 15 Dexterity (Acrobatics) check, but resisting a Wolf knocking you prone takes a DC 11 Strength Saving Throw.

 Many spells require Saving Throws and ability checks to negate but don’t even tell you what the DC is.
 That’s because the DC equals 8 + Your Spellcasting Modifier + Your Proficiency Bonus.
 And most other classes or features that require Saving Throws typically tell you how to calculate the DC or even tell you what the DC is outright!